civetweb/civetweb/docs/UserManual.md

 Pressing `Ctrl-C` keys will stop the server.

 On Windows, CivetWeb iconifies itself to the system tray icon when started.
-Right-click on the icon pops up a menu, where it is possible to stop CivetWeb, or configure it, or install it as Windows service.
+Right-clicking on the icon pops up a menu, where it is possible to stop CivetWeb, configure it, or install it as Windows service.

 When started without options, the server exposes the local directory at [http](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) port 8080.
 Thus, the easiest way to share a folder on Windows is to copy `CivetWeb.exe` to this folder, double-click the exe, and launch a browser at [http://localhost:8080](http://localhost:8080).
-Note that 'localhost' should be changed to a machine's name if a folder is accessed from other computer.
+Note that 'localhost' should be changed to a machine's name if a folder is accessed from another computer.

 When started, CivetWeb first searches for the configuration file.
-If configuration file is specified explicitly in the command line, i.e.
+If a configuration file is specified explicitly in the command line, i.e.
-`CivetWeb path_to_config_file`, then specified configuration file is used.
+`CivetWeb path_to_config_file`, then the specified configuration file is used.
-Otherwise, CivetWeb would search for file `CivetWeb.conf` in the same directory the executable is located, and use it.
+Otherwise, CivetWeb will search for the file `CivetWeb.conf` in the same directory that the executable is located, and use it.
 This configuration file is optional.

 The configuration file is a sequence of lines, each line containing one command line argument name and the corresponding value.
 Empty lines, and lines beginning with `#`, are ignored.
-Here is the example of `CivetWeb.conf` file:
+Here is the example of a `CivetWeb.conf` file:

     document_root c:\www
     listening_ports 80,443s